-Characterization of the Lottery's Acceptance Testing Process
+Characterization of the Lottery's Requirements Definition Business Practice

 This section identifies the optional requirements associated with the Lottery's Requirements Definition process.
 Your Organization is not required to provide support for these optional requirements, but you are required to indicate which ones you support and in what capacity.
 Please answer each question below and provide supporting text, as appropriate.